About the Program

 The department has two program sites: Little Rock and Fayetteville (Northwest Campus).
 Successful completion of the Associate of Science degree program requirements qualifies the student to apply for the national certification examination.
 Successful completion of the program does not itself insure certification.
 The program’s mission, goals, and competencies/ learning outcomes can be found on the department website.

-Bachelor of Science Degree: The Bachelor of Science in Radiologic Imaging Sciences consists of the same 35 semester credits of prerequisite course work and successful completion of an Associate of Sciences in Medical Imaging or Associate of Applied Science in Radiologic Technology.
+Bachelor of Science Degree Completion: The Bachelor of Science in Radiologic Imaging Sciences Degree Completion program consists of 35 semester credits of prerequisite course work and successful completion of an Associate of Sciences in Medical Imaging or Associate of Applied Science in Radiologic Technology.
 Students with an Associate of Science in Medical Radiography from UAMS are required to successfully complete 25 credits in the B.S. degree completion program.
 Students with an Associate of Applied Science in Radiologic Technology from a different accredited college or university are required to successfully complete 32-40 credits in the B.S. degree completion program.
 All B.S. degree completion courses are offered online.
+Practicum courses provide the clinical component of the curriculum.
+Students should secure a clinical site with assistance from the program.
 Students who completed a non-degree certificate/hospital based program and are currently in CE compliance with the ARRT should contact the program director for more information.

 Radiologic Imaging Sciences/Little Rock: The Associate of Science in Medical Radiography professional portion of the curriculum consists of four (4) semesters and one (1) summer over 22 continuous months of full-time course work, with classes beginning each August.
 Classroom course work accompanies clinical experience in most semesters.
 The Bachelor of Science in Radiologic Imaging Sciences (RIS) professional portion of the curriculum and an additional 25 RIS SC to students completing the UAMS associate of science in medical radiography program.
 All BS courses are offered on line to RTs in ARRT CE compliance.